We Know Real Estate

-An asset you've had for generations can also be a gift for generations to come.
-By donating all or part of your property to The Nature Conservancy, you may be able to reduce your capital gains tax, receive an income tax deduction and receive income for life - and you may even be able to continue to use or live on the property.
-Best of all, your gift will support our vital work to protect lands and waters around the world.
+An asset you've had for generations can be a gift for generations to come.
+By donating all or part of your property to The Nature Conservancy, you may be able to reduce your capital gains tax, receive an income tax deduction, and receive income for life—and you may even be able to continue to use or live on the property.
+Best of all, your gift will support vital conservation work.

 We know real estate.
 The Conservancy has unrivaled experience with real estate.
 Since its inception in 1981, our trade land program has raised over $400 million from real estate gifts, providing critical support for our mission.
 We also own and manage more than $1.8 billion of conservation land.

-- You deed your property (such as a home, vacation home, commercial building or investment property) to The Nature Conservancy.
+- You deed your property (such as a home, vacation home, commercial building or investment property) to TNC.

 - You receive an income tax deduction for the fair market value of the real estate.